foundry-rs/foundry/fmt/README.md

 - [ ] Event definition
 - [ ] Function definition
 - [ ] Function body
-- [ ] Variable declaration
+- [ ] Variable definition

 ## Architecture

 The formatter works in two steps:
-1. Parse Solidity source code with [solang](https://github.com/hyperledger-labs/solang) into the AST (Abstract Syntax Tree).
+1. Parse Solidity source code with [solang](https://github.com/hyperledger-labs/solang) into the PT (Parse Tree) (not the same as Abstract Syntax Tree, [see difference](https://stackoverflow.com/a/9864571)).
-2. Walk the AST and output new source code that's compliant with provided config and rule set.
+2. Walk the PT and output new source code that's compliant with provided config and rule set.

 The technique for walking the tree is based on [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) and works as following:
-1. Implement `Formatter` callback functions for each AST node type.
+1. Implement `Formatter` callback functions for each PT node type.
 Every callback function should write formatted output for the current node and call `Visitable::visit` function for child nodes delegating the output writing.
-2. Implement `Visitable` trait and its `visit` function for each AST node type.
+2. Implement `Visitable` trait and its `visit` function for each PT node type.
 Every `visit` function should call corresponding `Formatter`'s callback function.

 ### Example